MailMan PHP Extension Reference Documentation

 Introduced in version 9.5.0.49

-Controls whether SMTP pipelining is automatically used when the SMTP server indicates support for it.
-The default is true.
-Setting this property equal to false will prevent the SMTP pipelining feature from being used.
+Controls whether SMTP pipelining is used when the server advertises support for it.

 top